On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Influence of Simulation Parameters on the Variance

-where $U=-J\sum_{i>j}s_is_j$ is a summation spanning over all pairs (particle's periodic images are neglected here) located inside the same box and $J=0.1$ so that the acceptance ratio is not too small.
-For this model, we only need the spin trial move and the trial move of particle swap.
+where the total potential energy $U_1=-J\sum_{i=1,\cdots,N_1 \atop i<j\leq N_1}s_is_j$ is a summation over all pairs (the periodic images of the particles are neglected here) located inside box 1 (the same for $U_2$), and $J=0.1$, so that the acceptance ratio is not too small.
+For this model, we only need the trial move of particle swap and the spin trial move which randomly selects a particle and changes the sign of $s_i$.
 The properties of the two boxes are equivalent, thus the correlation degree of their sample sets is the same.
-The MC simulation results show that blocking processes of the $U$ sample sets from the two boxes are very similar as shown in Fig.~\ref{fig:Ising variance}.
-During the blocking process, only the evolution of $\frac{c_0'}{(n'-1)}$ at the initial stage provides useful information relative to the approaching process to the variance.
-As $n'$ shrinks, the evolution of the blocking process becomes unstable, leading to wild fluctuations.
-These fluctuations can be arbitrarily large increasing or decreasing the computed value.
-Those fluctuations are due to numerical instabilities and only serve to bound the trust worthy region of the blocking computation.
-These instability do not cause any problem if $\frac{c_0'}{(n'-1)}$ converges before losing stability (see Fig.~\ref{fig:Ising variance}~(left)).
+We use the energy samples of $U_1$ and $U_2$ as $x_i$ to compute $\dfrac{c_0'}{n'-1}$ using Eq.~\eqref{eq:c0/(n-1)=}.
+The MCMC simulation results show that the blocking processes of the sample sets of $U_1$ and $U_2$ are very similar as shown in Fig.~\ref{fig:Ising variance}.
+During the blocking process, only the evolution of $\dfrac{c_0'}{n'-1}$ at the initial stage provides useful information relevant to the approaching process to the variance.
+As $n'$ shrinks, the evolution of the blocking process becomes unstable, leading to wild fluctuations that can be arbitrarily large, either increasing or decreasing the computed value.
+These oscillations are due to numerical instabilities and only serve to bound the trustworthy region of the blocking computation.
+These instabilities do not cause any problem if $\dfrac{c_0'}{n'-1}$ converges before losing stability, as seen in Fig.~\ref{fig:Ising variance} (left).
 Thus, the value at the convergence point can be used to estimate the corresponding variance.
-But, in some cases where $\frac{c_0'}{(n'-1)}$ cannot converge before losing stability (see Fig.~\ref{fig:Ising variance}~(right)), the problem is that it is difficult to judge where the separation point of the two stages is located, thus the lower bound of the variance, the largest value before losing stability, is unknown.
-When using two sample sets with the same correlation degree, their initial stage should be the same and the final stage with drastic fluctuation is random, and so it is easy to find the separation point of the two stages.
+But, in some cases where $\dfrac{c_0'}{n'-1}$ cannot converge before losing stability (see Fig.~\ref{fig:Ising variance}~(right)), it is difficult to judge where the separation point of the two stages is located.
+That is, the lower bound of the variance, namely the largest value before losing stability, is unknown.
+When using two sample sets with the same correlation degree, their initial stages should be the same while their final stages are random, which makes the separation point of the two stages easy to find.
 As shown in Fig.~\ref{fig:Ising variance}~(left) using $n=2^{26}$ samples, the two curves overlap with each other and deviate after blocking 14 times which is the separation point.
-As it converges before the separation point, the variance for this two sample sets is about $3.3\times10^{-7}$.
-In Fig.~\ref{fig:Ising variance}~(right) using only $2^{20}$ samples, the two curves overlap with each other before blocking 10 times which is the separation point but are still not converged at the separation point and so, the lower bound of the variance is about $1.84\times10^{-5}$, which is the largest value before losing stability.
-Using different sample sets with similar correlation degrees simplifies the computation of the variance lower bound, nevertheless in real MC simulations this would incur prohibitive computational demands, both memory and CPU time.
-Thus, as shown in Fig.~\ref{fig:Ising variance}, we propose to use the first maximal point in the blocking process as the separation point and use it to estimate the variance lower bond.
-This observation is justified by the fact that $\frac{c_0'}{(n'-1)}$ is a non-decreasing quantity theoretically, the oscillation shown in Figs.~\ref{fig:variance,T=0.9} and~\ref{fig:Ising variance} can be justified by the loss of stability of the blocking computation.
+As it converges before the separation point, the variance for these two sample sets is about $3.3\times10^{-7}$.
+In Fig.~\ref{fig:Ising variance}~(right), while using $2^{20}$ samples, the two curves overlap with each other before blocking 10 times (the separation point) but are still not converged.
+This gives us the lower bound of the variance, which is about $1.84\times10^{-5}$.
+This is the largest value achieved before losing stability.
+Using different sample sets with similar correlation degrees simplifies the computation of the lower bound of the variance.
+Nevertheless, in real MCMC simulations, this would incur in prohibitive computational demands in terms of memory usage and CPU time.
+Thus, as shown in Fig.~\ref{fig:Ising variance}, we propose to use the first maximal point in the blocking process as the separation point and to estimate the lower bound of the variance.
+This observation is justified by the fact that $\dfrac{c_0'}{n'-1}$ is a theoretically non-decreasing quantity, while the oscillations shown in Figs.~\ref{fig:variance,T=0.9} and~\ref{fig:Ising variance} can be justified by the loss of stability in the blocking computation.